Gandalf1209/Yamanu-Game-Engine-2/README.md

 Possibly, but I'd like to get through Yamanu 2 first. :D

 <h3>Can I help develop Yamanu?</h3>
-You can fork the repository if you want!
+You can fork the repository, or download the files and edit it how you want, but making official changes is really up to me to decide.
+If I like it enough I can add it though!